-During the year, no expenses or revenues were incurred in relation to variable lease payments, subleasing or sale and leaseback transactions.
+During the year, no material expenses or revenues were incurred in relation to variable lease payments, subleasing or sale and leaseback transactions.

-During the year, there were no leases that met the investment property definition in IFRS 16.
+During the year, there were no leases that met the investment property definition in IAS 40.
 The Company has included renewal options in calculating the liability for certain real estate leases.